paulch42/lean-spec/md/FPL/Flight.md

 - Aircraft identification (field 7a).
 - Departure aerodrome (field 13a).
-- Flight time - a period of time based on the departure time (13b) and flight duration (16b).
+- Flight time - a period of time based on the departure time (field 13b) and flight duration (field 16b).

 ```lean
 structure FlightId where